Syria crisis must be contained, French minister says

-BERLIN The Syrian regime will collapse under the weight of the crisis which must be prevented from spreading to neighbouring countries like Lebanon, French Foreign Minister Laurent Fabius said on Monday.
+BERLIN The Syrian regime will collapse under the weight of the crisis which must be prevented from spreading to neighboring countries like Lebanon, French Foreign Minister Laurent Fabius said on Monday.

 "France has an attachment to Lebanon and we very strongly wish to avoid a situation where the people of Lebanon suffer anew from what is happening Syria," Fabius told a news conference after meeting his German counterpart in Berlin.